 New Year's Eve is known as Sylwester because it falls on the feast day of St. Sylvester.
 Poles party hearty with good food and drink.

 New Year’s Day festivities might include a hayride into the forest where a bonfire is set and sausages, bigos and wodka are enjoyed.
-Bakers sell breads and rolls in the shape of rabbits, sheep, geese, and cows to assure wealth and good luck for the coming year.
-Round or ring-shaped breads are also popular because they symbolize life coming full circle and eternity, and pączki are served for dessert.
-Sylwester begins Carnival -- a period of balls and parties before Lent begins.
+Bakers sell bread and rolls in the shape of rabbits, sheep, geese, and cows to assure wealth and good luck for the coming year.
+Round or ring-shaped bread are also popular because they symbolize life coming full circle and eternity, and pączki are served for dessert.
+Sylwester begins Carnival—a period of balls and parties before Lent begins.

 Romanian New Year Traditions